List of DC Comics characters: H: Heatstroke in other media

+William Heller

+William "Billy" Heller is a character appearing in DC Comics.
+Created by John Ostrander and Luke McDonnell, the character first appeared in Suicide Squad vol. 1 #4 (August 1987) as William Hell and in Justice Society of America vol. 3 #2 (March 2007) as the White Dragon.

+William Heller is a Neo-Nazi and white supremacist who formed the Aryan Empire.
+He poses as a vigilante in order to target minority criminals, but is exposed by Deadshot.
+Heller later returns as a member of the Fourth Reich before he's defeated by Hawkman.
+Heller conspires with Wade Eiling to overthrow Amanda Waller and kill the Suicide Squad, but he's killed by Plastique.
+Heller is shown to be alive in the Dawn of DC storyline, fighting Damage and Dyna-Mite.

 Hellhound

 Hellhound is the name of three characters appearing in American comic books published by DC Comics.

 Kai

 Kai was the best student in the Armless Master's dojo in Gotham City.
 He later became a thief, mercenary, and enemy of Catwoman before being killed during a meeting of Gotham gang bosses.

 Jack Chifford

-A second Hellhound, Jack Chifford, is introduced in Villains United as a member of the Secret Society of Super Villains.
-During Salvation Run, he is killed and eaten by "lion-lizards" while stranded on another planet.
+The second Hellhound, Jack Chifford, is introduced in Villains United as a member of the Secret Society of Super Villains.
+During Salvation Run, he is killed and eaten by "lion-lizards" while stranded on Cygnus 4019.

-Hellhound III
+Menagerie member

-In 2011, "The New 52" rebooted the DC universe.
-Hellhound appears as a member of Cheetah's Menagerie.
+"The New 52" shows a version of Hellhound as a member of Cheetah's Menagerie.